Aboriginal artist, Kariong

 What is your go-to outdoors experience?

 I’m at home in nature, so besides all the beautiful beaches, bushwalking the many trails we have is always special.
-I especially love Girrakool Falls and Somersby Falls.
+I especially love Girrakool Falls, and Somersby Falls but that is currently closed until December 2023.
 Also the trails off the back of Walkabout Wildlife Park in Calga, and of course the bushland surrounding my home in Kariong, in Brisbane Water National Park.

 There’s so much beauty in nature.
 The wildlife is plentiful and for me it’s like hitting the “reset” button when I find a quiet spot, close my eyes and just breathe.